- Artificial Intelligence

 Experts say that this situation could be brought under control through the adoption of new industry standards.
 One successful tactic is ads.txt — a text file released by the Interactive Advertising Bureau (IAB) Tech Lab which publishers can place on their websites to give ad buyers a list of authorized vendors.
 Its adoption rate among publishers offering video inventory using programmatic participation has reached 80% since its launch in 2017.

 Get actionable insights for your product

 According to Backlinko’s 2021 report on ad blocker usage and demographic statistics, some 42.7% of internet users worldwide use ad blocking tools at least once a month.
 Another problem is the low CTR for any type of ad.
 For example, SmartInsights notes that an average CTR for ads on Google Search was 3.17%, according to September 2021 data.

 This points to one of the biggest challenges for AdTech developers: the need to come up with new and more engaging formats for ads.
 Possible solutions include more innovative design, additional animations, interactive videos, and native formats that look like related articles.

 The latter, for instance, involves natively embedding information about a product in a website’s content.
 This prevents ads from falling into so-called “yellow areas,” which are perceived as noise by the audience.
 With 70% of Internet users preferring to learn about products through content, native advertising is an important trend in modern AdTech.

 Studies also show that video ads have the highest click-through rate of any format and offer high engagement.

-The end of the cookie era, the rise of CTV, ad fraud, and ad blindness are four of the major challenges that will keep the AdTech industry busy in 2021.
+The end of the cookie era, the rise of CTV, ad fraud, and ad blindness are top five AdTech industry challenges that will keep buzzing in 2022.
 The result is likely to create a plethora of innovative ideas for the market that will shape a new future for digital advertising.